BigPolarBear1/factorization/README.md

 Most importantly prime = 2 also needs to be included, since this one will contribute to the score the most...
 I have verified the score actually matters, as trying to run it on a very small score, i.e < 2... basically never yields a solution with psieve().
 So I hit the jackpot.. and this is what I needed to finish my work.
 I might build a pure coefficient_sieve style algorithm without combining both.. but it will depend on how I end up optimizing this "div" parameter.. there may be some use in combining both algorithm styles.

+I do seem to have introduced a minor bug in my code too in marking the interval.. it does work, but let me figure out what's up.
+Shouldn't be hard to track down by adding some additional verification.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>